 CAUTION!
-The user assumes all risks if the SENSITIVITY is programmed to a value not matching the actual transducer (sensor) sensitivity described above.
+The user assumes all risks if the IGM400 SENSITIVITY is programmed to a value not matching the actual transducer (sensor) sensitivity marked on the sensor mounting plate below the electronic enclosure.
 Failure to ensure that the B-RAX is programmed for the actual sensitivity of the transducer it is used with may result in pressure readings that are not true pressure.
 Equipment damage due to incorrect pressure readings and improper system control functions as a result of incorrect pressure measurement readings may result.

-- OVER PRES 100 [Factory default = 1.00E-03]
+- OVER PRES 100 [Factory default = 5.00E-02]

-This function allows the user to set the pressure at which the gauge will turn off when the emission current is running at $100 \, \mu A$.
+This function allows the user to set the pressure at which the gauge will turn off when the emission current is running at $100 \ \mu$ A.